mitmedialab/mlw.media.mit.edu/_posts/2015-04-02-the_new_libranet.md

 The new Libranet is a model for facilitating in-person study groups at community libraries, organized around open online learning courses and content.
 On top of these materials, the model will scaffold a community learning environment to actively foster academic mindsets that are critical to deeper learning and future success of adult learners.

-To begin this project, we are partnering with Chicago Public Libraries to run a pilot study group focused on mastering basic math skills in order to prepare for the GED Mathematical Reasoning test.
-We hope to start running this first study group in May 2015.
+To begin this project, we are collaborating with [Peer 2 Peer University](https://p2pu.org/en/) and [Chicago Public Libraries](http://www.chipublib.org/).
+We hope to start running the first study group in May 2015.